THE NEVER ENDING WALK TO THE BEST RICE FIELDS

 Banaue View Point during sunset |

-The second day I should say is one of my most unforgettable travel adventures.
-First, I was not equipped with the proper attire.
-But at least my tsinelas (slippers) served me well.
-First stop was the Bangaan rice terraces.
+First stop was the Bangaan Rice Terraces.
 Then we proceeded to the Batad Rice Terraces, the highlight of the never ending walk to the best rice fields in the country.
-While walking, I was thinking if this was all worth-it, every scenery was the same...they are all rice fields.
-But what makes Batad rice terraces extra special is something to unveil.
+While walking, I was thinking if this was all worth-it, every scenery seems the same, I so thought.
+They are all rice fields.

 mornings at Banaue- getting ready for Batad Rice Terraces |